The width of quadrangulations of the projective plane: Almost independent odd cycle transversals

 \begin{proof} Recall that the order of a support set $S$ of $G$ is the number of pairs of consecutive vertices of $S$ that are adjacent in $G$.
 We prove that there is a support set of order $1$ that is included in $\bigcup_{i=1}^s N(v_i)$.

 This support set can be obtained as follows.
 Choose a pair $v_i,v_{i+1}$ of consecutive vertices of $S$ that are adjacent, and let $v_j,v_{j+1}$ be the next pair of consecutive vertices that are adjacent (possibly, $j=i+1$).
 Then all pairs of consecutive vertices $v_k,v_{k+1}$, with $i<k<j$, are opposite.
-For each vertex $v_k$, $i<k\le j$, let $s_k$ be a sequence of consecutive neighbors of $v_k$, in their circular order around $v_k$, such that $s_{i+1}$ starts with $v_i$, $s_j$ ends with $v_{j+1}$, and for any $i<k< j$, the last vertex of $s_k$ and the first vertex of $v_{k+1}$ coincide (see Figure~\ref{fig:neighborhood}).
+For each vertex $v_k$, $i<k\le j$, let $s_k$ be a sequence of consecutive neighbors of $v_k$, in their circular order around $v_k$, such that $s_{i+1}$ starts with $v_i$, $s_j$ ends with $v_{j+1}$, and for any $i<k< j$, the last vertex of $s_k$ and the first vertex of $s_{k+1}$ coincide (see Figure~\ref{fig:neighborhood}).
 We then replace the sequence $v_i,v_{i+1},\ldots,v_{j+1}$ in $S$ by the concatenation of the sequences $s_k$, for $i<k\le j$ (where the last vertex of each sequence $s_k$ is identified with the first vertex of $s_{k+1}$).
 Note that any two consecutive vertices in this new subsequence are opposite.

-We repeat the operation, starting at the next pair (after $v_{j+1}$) of consecutive vertices that are adjacent, until only one such pair remains.
+The operation above can be performed as long as the support set has order at least two, and each such operation decreases the order of the support set by precisely two.
+Since we started with an odd support set, we can repeat the operation, starting at the next pair (after $v_{j+1}$) of consecutive vertices that are adjacent, until precisely one such pair remains.
 The support set thus obtained has order $1$ (and is therefore odd) and is a subset of $\bigcup_{v\in S} N(v)$, as desired.
 By Lemma~\ref{lem:shortest}, there is a support set $T\subseteq \bigcup_{v\in S} N(v)$ of order $1$ that is not self-intersecting and such that there is a unique pair of adjacent vertices in $T$, and these two vertices are consecutive.
 It follows that $T$ induces a subgraph with a unique edge, and by Lemma~\ref{lem:parity}, $G-T$ is bipartite. \end{proof}

 We now turn to the proof of \Cref{thm:sqrtD}.